iroko-framework/iroko-framework-ewe/docs/terms/accessLevel/limited-community-only.md

 **Type:**
 skos:Concept

+**Preferred label:**
+Limited - Community Only

 **In scheme:**
 https://iroko-framework.github.io/iroko-ewe-module/terms/accessLevel

-**Preferred label:**
-Limited Community-Only

 ---

 ## Definition

-May be published and redistributed without restriction.
+May be shared within an identified community context.
+Public redistribution is not permitted.

 ---

 ## Scope note

-This designation indicates that the associated field contains non-sensitive information suitable for open dissemination.
-It does not imply absence of attribution requirements.
+Used for high-level contextual information intended for community circulation.
+Procedural or operational detail is excluded.

 ---